 - Date: Saturday, 15.12.2018

 In Bastardo we are passionate about art in all its forms, so we bring you next December 15 a very special event of contemporary dance.
 In the coolest hostel in Madrid we have the honour of presenting Packed with love, a work created by choreographer Marina Miguélez and Aleix Mañé, which deals with love in its purest form.
-From 7:30 pm we can fall in love with this work of contemporary dance in our most bastard hall.
+We will have two sessions, one at 7:30 pm and the second one at 8:00 pm so that we can fall in love with this work of contemporary dance in our most bastard hall.

 Don’t let them tell you, come and fall in love, you bastard!

 Packed with love is a gift.
 Through a succession of steps we recreate ourselves in different forms of love, always from the fresh and naive look of the lover.

 Packed with love was created in 2015 for the Ballet of the Nuremberg State Opera within the production of New Choreographers of the Nuremberg Ballet, receiving good reviews from the local press and running out of theatre seats.

 She was recently invited to participate in the Nerja Danza 2018 festival, for which she was expanded and adapted to a new cast.
 With this extension Miguélez rounds off the meaning of the piece, in which certain clichés of love life are fearlessly explored, creating an atmosphere of kindness and enjoyment.
 Packed with love received the Best Choreography award at the Pilloras de Danza Contest of La Caja del Arte, and was performed at the Teatro de las Culturas in Madrid, as part of the LDC’18 Festival programme.
 This work aims above all to be what its title states: a gift packaged with meticulous quality, a gift both for those who dance and for those who watch.